 First, start another instance of the HTTP JSON API, this time using the options

 -- ledger-port=12021 and

 7576 is a new port for another instance of the HTTP JSON API:

 DAML_SDK_VERSION=2.0.0 daml json-api \ --ledger-host localhost \ --ledger-port 12021 \ --http-port 7576 \ --allow-insecure-tokens

 Then start another instance of the UI for Bob,

 3001 and connected to the HTTP JSON API on port

-Now that you have glimpsed at Daml and what a full Daml-based solution looks like, it is maybe time for you to build your own first Daml application.
+Now that you have started to become familiar with Daml and what a full Daml-based solution looks like, you can build your own first Daml application.